ferreirabrunomarcelo/springerlink-bibtex-converter/README.md

 # Description

 This python script automatically generates a BibTeX file from the citations exported from the [SpringerLink](https://link.springer.com/) database.
-You might use bib files to upload on platforms that support the conduction of empirical studies (e.g. [Thoth](http://200.132.136.13/Thoth/)) or to edit scientific papers (e.g. [Overleaf](https://www.overleaf.com/)).
+You can use bib files to upload on platforms that support the conduction of empirical studies (e.g. [Thoth](http://200.132.136.13/Thoth/)) or to edit scientific papers (e.g. [Overleaf](https://www.overleaf.com/)).

 # How to use